shalomirungu/phase4_project/README.md

 We evaluated the performances of the above models by using their RMSE and MAE scores.The lower the MAE and the RMSE scores, the better performing the model is.
 ## Modelling Results
  **user-based collaborative filtering**:
  We checked for user to user similarity using cosine similarity, with the value 0 being least similar and 1 being most similar.
 The RMSE and MAE for this model were 1.555 and 1.2026 respectively.
+For the memory-based filtering, this had the lowest MAE and RMSE, hence being the best performing model.
  **item-based collaborative filtering**:
 The data was first normalized using MinMaxScaler, and the RMSE for this model was 2.5194 and the MAE is 2.2235 **surprise package(singular value decomposition)**:
  The RMSE and MAE for this model is 0.8821 and 0.4973 respectively.
  **K nearest neighbors**:
  Its RMSE and MAE were 0.4120 and 0.1572.
 GridSearch hyperparameter tuning was applied, and these scores remained the same.
+For the model-based filtering, this had the lowest RMSE and MAE hence the better performing model.
  ## Conclusion and Recommendations

 ## Necessary Links